-Violence against women and girls (VAWG) is a major global economic, health, and human rights issue and causes severe damages to individual victims and societies at large.
+Violence against women/girls (VAWG) is a major global economic, health, and human rights issue and causes severe damages to individual victims and societies at large.
 Early interventions among youth are crucial for combating VAWG.
-BREAKAWAY is an online, narrative-based, role-playing soccer game purposefully designed to educate youth worldwide about the issue of VAWG and to change their attitudes and behaviors.
-In 2013, the BREAKAWAY team hosted two 5-day youth camps in El Salvador.
-Event-based time diary, participatory sketching, gamification strategies, and supplementary post-hoc Facebook Insights analysis was used for assessment.
-Overall, the game and camp experience had a profound impact on participants in terms of awareness, knowledge, attitude, skill building, and initiation of behavioral change regarding gender inequality and VAWG.
-Through game play around the main characters and their dialogues in various challenging situations, participants formed their understanding of the good qualities of sportsmanship, debated about the rationale of different decision-making processes, wrote individual letters to the abusive character, and co-constructed RESPECT acrostic poems/rap songs.
-They showed empathy and sympathy to the characters that were mistreated in the game and admiration and approval for the positive role models.
-They were also able to sketch out real-life bullying scenarios and demonstrate some of the VAWG strategies they learned from the game and camp activities.
-Participants chose significantly more female player stickers as rewards than male player stickers.
-The BREAKAWAY Facebook page attracted more traffic and engaged more user activities.
+BREAKAWAY is an online, narrative-based, role-playing soccer game purposefully designed to educate youth worldwide about VAWG.
+Its game design followed entertainment-education principles and is the first to apply the Sabido methodology in games for social change.
+In 2013, the BREAKAWAY team hosted two youth camps in El Salvador, a Central American country with one of the highest per capita rates of femicide in the world.
+Event-based time diary, participatory sketching, gamification strategies, and Facebook Insights were used for assessment.
+Overall, the game and camp experience had a profound impact on participants' awareness, knowledge, attitude, skill building, and initiation of behavioral change regarding VAWG.
+Through experiential gameplay with the main characters and dialogues in challenging situations, participants debated about different consequences of decision-making, wrote individual letters to the abusive character, co-constructed RESPECT acrostic poems that turned into rap songs, and formed their understanding of good qualities of sportsmanship.
+They were sympathetic to the characters that were mistreated in the game and supportive of the positive role models.
+They were also able to sketch out real-life bullying scenarios and demonstrate the VAWG strategies they learned from the game and camp activities.
+Our statistical analysis suggested potential empowerment for girls and openness to change for boys.
+The BREAKAWAY Facebook page also had a surge of traffic and user interactions during and after the camps.
 Keywords: violence against women/girls, social impact games, evaluation, BREAKAWAY